viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/on-premises-cert-trust-adfs.md

 > [!div class="checklist"]
 > Before you continue with the deployment, validate your deployment progress by reviewing the following items:
 >
-> - Configure an enrollment agent certificate template
+> - Configure an enrollment agent certificate template.
-> - Confirm only the AD FS service account has the allow enroll permission for the enrollment agent certificate template
+> - Confirm only the AD FS service account has the allow enroll permission for the enrollment agent certificate template.
-> - Consider using an HSM to protect the enrollment agent certificate; however, understand the frequency and quantity of signature operations the enrollment agent server makes and understand the impact it has on overall performance
+> - Consider using an HSM to protect the enrollment agent certificate; however, understand the frequency and quantity of signature operations the enrollment agent server makes and understand the impact it has on overall performance.
-> - Confirm you properly configured the Windows Hello for Business authentication certificate template
+> - Confirm you properly configured the Windows Hello for Business authentication certificate template.
-> - Confirm all certificate templates were properly published to the appropriate issuing certificate authorities
+> - Confirm all certificate templates were properly published to the appropriate issuing certificate authorities.
-> - Confirm the AD FS service account has the allow enroll permission for the Windows Hello Business authentication certificate template
+> - Confirm the AD FS service account has the allow enroll permission for the Windows Hello Business authentication certificate template.
-> - Confirm the AD FS certificate registration authority is properly configured using the `Get-AdfsCertificateAuthority` Windows PowerShell cmdlet
+> - Confirm the AD FS certificate registration authority is properly configured using the `Get-AdfsCertificateAuthority` Windows PowerShell cmdlet.
-> - Confirm you restarted the AD FS service
+> - Confirm you restarted the AD FS service.
-> - Confirm you properly configured load-balancing (hardware or software)
+> - Confirm you properly configured load-balancing (hardware or software).
-> - Confirm you created a DNS A Record for the federation service and the IP address used is the load-balanced IP address
+> - Confirm you created a DNS A Record for the federation service and the IP address used is the load-balanced IP address.
-> - Confirm you created and deployed the Intranet Zone settings to prevent double authentication to the federation server
+> - Confirm you created and deployed the Intranet Zone settings to prevent double authentication to the federation server.
-> - Confirm you have deployed a MFA solution for AD FS
+> - Confirm you have deployed a MFA solution for AD FS.

 > [!div class="nextstepaction"]
 > [Next: configure and enroll in Windows Hello for Business >](on-premises-cert-trust-enroll.md)